SyojirouHaraguchiJapan/Arduino_STM32-How-to-know-more-detail-when-Fault-occur./README.md

-# Arduino_STM32 How to know more detail when Fault occur.
+# Arduino_STM32 How to know more detail at Fault occur.
 ## 1. Additional control and data register
  For distribute Fault processing by cause,  there is special registers as below.
 - 4.4.9 System handler control and state register (SCB_SHCSR) at p140-141 of PM0056.